rtaormina/waterwatch/docs/load_testing/pt-export-001.md

 `2025-06-04`

 ## Summary
-Test that the API endpoint that is used for searching and downloading measurements on the export page is performant enough to serve multiple researcher user's downloads at the same time.
+Test that the API endpoint used for searching and downloading measurements on the export page is performant enough to serve multiple researcher users' downloads simultaneously.

 Options used:
 - Max Users: 10